elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 Thanks to the team at Kiwix for reviewing my pull requests during the submission phase with the same responsiveneess, accepting my proposal and making this a reality.

-If you are a newbie or a seasoned developer looking to get started with open-source and collaborative development, I implore you to start with the
+Whether you are a newbie or a seasoned developer looking to get started with open-source and collaborative development, I implore you to start with the
 Kiwix codebase.
 The team is incredibly responsive, offers constructive feedback, and makes the contribution process both welcoming and rewarding.
 You’ll not only sharpen your technical skills but also get the chance to work on projects that make a real impact.